perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2022-2023 Semester 1.md

 - Ensure physical security of the notebook

 **(c) List three foundational principles of the Microsoft "Trusted Cloud" initiative (6 marks)**
+- Security
+- Privacy
+- Compliance (or Transparency)

+## Question 2
+(a) A question related to the Windows DNS Server configuration has been posted to a technical forum: "I recently started at a company and they have the DNS service configured in a strange way.
+None of the DNS servers has defined any root hints server.
+Can you tell me why the DNS service can still work without using any root hints server?"

+**(i) Please provide a reasonable answer to this question.
+(3 marks)**